vieanderes/the-community-festival/IMPLEMENTATION_COMPLETE.md

-# ✅ LUMINA FESTIVAL - Implementation Plan Complete!
+# ✅ THE COMMUNITY FESTIVAL - Implementation Plan Complete!

 ## 🎉 Congratulations!

-You now have a **complete, feature-rich implementation plan** for building Lumina Festival - an emotionally meaningful, visually stunning festival simulation game.
+You now have a **complete, feature-rich implementation plan** for building The Community Festival - an emotionally meaningful, visually stunning festival simulation game.

 ---